 Just like おれ, both おら and おいら are mainly used by men.
-Both pronouns are strongly tied to the Tohoku regional dialect.
-Though not used much by the younger generation, my Tohoku grandparents still use おら and おいら on a regular basis.
+Both pronouns are strongly tied to dialects from the Tohoku region.
+Though used less by younger generations, my Tohoku grandparents still use おら and おいら on a regular basis.
 These pronouns can sound pretty nerdy these days, because they're mostly associated with young boy anime characters like Shin-chan or Goku from Dragon Ball.

 - Hi!
 I'm Goku.

-おら and おいら carry a vibrant "boyhood" feeling to them.
+おら and おいら have a vibrant "boyhood" feel to them.
 Some people use them in casual conversation to mimic the likability of cartoon characters.
 But they still sound like… cartoon characters, so it can be a little awkward.

 You may have read the pronoun 吾輩 (わがはい) in the title of Soseki Natsume's famous novel 吾輩は猫である (I Am a Cat).
-The cat in the novel refers to himself as 吾輩.
-This pronoun is old-timey, egotistical, and mostly used by men.
+The cat in the novel refers to himself as 吾輩. 吾輩 (also written as 我輩) is considered old-timey, egotistical, and mostly used by men.
 Not many people choose it these days aside from the rock singer デーモン閣下 (His Excellency Demon), who uses it to maintain his dignified place among his loyal followers.

 - I am a demon who is engaged in missionary work in human society.

 If you've read our article about Japanese name enders, you can probably guess that 俺 (おれ) + 様 (さま) is a rude and arrogant combination.
-You don't usually use 様 with yourself, so adding it to an aggressive pronoun like 俺 is a way to intentionally speak highly of yourself—and disrespect others in the process.
+You don't usually use 様 with yourself, so adding it to an aggressive pronoun like 俺 is a way to intentionally elevate yourself — and disrespect others in the process.

 - Listen to what I say!

 Pretty rough, right?
-Even so, this phrase is used a lot by sassy, controlling boy characters in girls' manga.
+Even so, this phrase is used a lot by sassy, controlling boy characters in manga aimed at girls.